2016 Turkey Season Forecast

 The Southeast Region’s spring turkey hunting opportunities include:

-While most of the land ownership throughout these drainages is private, there is state and federal land that can provide good habitat for turkeys, but most large turkey concentrations are found on or near the private lands.
-Responsible hunters should be aware of private and public land boundaries.
+While most of the land ownership throughout these drainages is private, there is state and federal land that can provide good habitat for turkeys, but most large turkey concentrations are found on or near the private lands, so responsible hunters should be aware of private and public land boundaries.

-Of the 300 tags available, there are 50 youth-only tags from April 8-May 25, an early hunt of 125 tags from April 15-30, a hunt with 125 tags from May 1-25, and a late youth-only hunt with 25 tags from September 15-November 30.
+Of the 300 tags available, there are 50 youth-only tags from April 8-May 25, an early hunt of 125 tags from April 15-30, a hunt with 125 tags from May 1-25, and a late youth-only hunt with 25 tags from Sept.
+15-Nov.30.

 The turkey population is fairly low because of the small amount of suitable habitat in the region.
 Being part of the high, mountainous part of the state, spring weather can be extremely variable with snow possible throughout the season.
-Average lows in late April are mid to upper 20s, with average highs near 60.
+Average lows in late April are mid-to-upper 20s, with average highs near 60.